bvn-architecture/styleguide/_includes/3dprinting/siteplan.md

 ### Whether to use magnets & how

-WHEN WOULD YOU USE MAGNETS AND WHEN WOULDN'T YOU

 Using magnets can make a site model presentation to a client look more professional, among many other reasons why you may want to use magnets.
 However, there are some factors that need to be considered before going ahead with this:

  - **3D Printer Model.** At the Sydney BVN office, there are 2 different types of 3D printers - the Ultimaker 2+ and the Ultimaker 3+.
 The 2+ has a metal head, so magnets can't be inserted into the prints by that printer.
 This means that if your model needs the slightly larger print range of the 2+ you won't be able to print to that size and use a magnet.